-A few weeks ago The Husband and I rented an RV, packed it all our stuff, loaded up the dogs (yes, all four of them), and took a 20-hour road trip to a tiny rural town outside of Houston, Texas.
-We were there visiting his mother (and my new mother-in-law, as of last September) and her husband to belatedly celebrate the holidays.
+A few weeks ago an old friend of mine and I rented an RV, packed it all our stuff, loaded up the dogs (yes, all four of them), and took a 20-hour road trip to a tiny rural town outside of Houston, Texas.
+We were there visiting his mother (and my new mother-in-law, as of last September) and her an old friend of mine to belatedly celebrate the holidays.

 The whole trip was quite the endeavour, but it was only fair we travel cross country – they’ve made the same journey to our house for the past two years.